 To Marry an English Lord: Tales of Wealth and Marriage, Sex and Snobbery in the Gilded AgeWorkman Publishing Company #ad - Sex, are all recalled in marvelous detail, clothes, affairs, snobbery, scandals, humor, social triumphs and gaffes, complete with parties, and 100-year-old gossip that’s still scorching. .
 Filled with vivid personalities, dashing earls, grand houses, and a wealth of period details and quotes on the finer points of Victorian and Edwardian etiquette, To Marry an English Lord is social history at its liveliest and most accessible.

-When the Astors Owned New York: Blue Bloods and Grand Hotels in a Gilded AgePenguin Books #ad - When the Astors Owned New York: Blue Bloods and Grand Hotels in a Gilded Age #ad - In this marvelous anecdotal history, justin Kaplan––Pulitzer Prize-winning biographer of Mark Twain––vividly brings to life a glittering, bygone age.
+When the Astors Owned New York: Blue Bloods and Grand Hotels in a Gilded AgePenguin Books #ad - In this marvelous anecdotal history, justin Kaplan––Pulitzer Prize-winning biographer of Mark Twain––vividly brings to life a glittering, bygone age.
 Endowed with the largest private fortunes of their day, cousins John Jacob Astor IV and William Waldorf Astor vied for primacy in New York society, producing the grandest hotels ever seen in a marriage of ostentation and efficiency that transformed American social behavior.

 Kaplan exposes it all in exquisite detail, history, taking readers from the 1890s to the Roaring Twenties in a combination of biography, architectural appreciation, and pure reading pleasure .